Albert0i/mariadb-vss-chinese/README.2.md

 ### Fulltext Search in Chinese using MariaDB
 > While vectorization is about model; tokenization is about dictionary.

-**DISCLAIMER: Over 95% of this article is written by HIM, i mean the AI**
+**DISCLAIMER: Over 95% of this article is written by HIM, i mean AI**

 #### Prologue